Therapy for Teens

 • Recent Life Change (personal breakup, parent’s divorce, moving)

 Therapy for teens can help to improve self-esteem, increase personal resilience, manage anxiety/depression, and repair strained relationships with family.
 At the beginning of therapy, the therapist will work to build trust with your teen by using rapport-building techniques of active listening, empathy, compassion, and validation.
-From there, the therapist will work with your teen to assess areas of distress, personal challenges, and/or past traumas.
-Therapists at High Rockies Counseling use strengths-based counseling techniques to help your teen identify personal strengths, interests, things that motivate them, and current coping skills.
+From there, the therapist will work with your teen to assess areas of distress, personal challenges, and any past or current traumatic experiences.
+Therapists at High Rockies Counseling use strengths-based counseling techniques to help your teen identify personal strengths, interests, things that motivate them, and coping skills.
 Throughout the therapy process, the therapist will be screening your teen for mental health symptoms using evidenced-based diagnostic tools and information.
 It is important to identify the root issue in order to form effective treatment methods for your teen.

 In sessions, it is also common that the therapist may play games, draw/color, or listen to the teen’s favorite music.
 This can help your teen feel more comfortable talking about difficult subjects/emotions and can improve the therapeutic relationship.
 Some goals for your teen may include helping them learn and implement tools to increase their self-esteem and self-confidence, develop thriving relationships with peers and family, live with less anxiety/depression, and find clear direction in life.